 This journal will help you describe and then analyze the process of developing partnerships with clients, families, groups and schools in public health nursing and rehabilitation practice.
 The journal should also include an analysis of the process of developing knowledge, skills, and attitudes in this context of nursing practice.
+Weekly documentation of your interactions with your "follow-through" family is one opportunity for such an analysis.

-The purpose of the journal is to help you reflect on your practice before, during and after it happens.
+The purpose of the journal is to help you reflect on your practice.
 The goal is to consider alternate strategies to achieve goals and the appropriateness of the chosen goals.
 To help you do this, you must think critically about situations or experiences in your practice.
-Therefore, you are to use the following model\ when writing the reflective journals.
+Therefore, you are to use the following model when writing the reflective journals.
 Each week, list the practicum activities in which you have engaged then choose a situation that relates to developing partnerships or developing knowledge, skills or attitudes in the community context, then use the following process.